 Whatever time you decide to visit Machu Picchu, the thing you cannot forget during a visit to Machu Picchu is your sense of adventure and your sense of fun.

-Before and after your tour to Machu Picchu you will need to stay in the Imperial city of Cusco.
+Before and after your Machu Picchu tours you will need to stay in the Imperial city of Cusco.
 Cusco was the heart of the Inca Empire and the city features many relics of its Inca past.
 The city also was used by the Spanish Conquistadors and they built many fine examples of Spanish Architecture.
 The city features many amazing churches and old colonial houses.
 Many of the hotels in Cusco Peru are housed in these houses and have been refurbished to their former glory.
 A night at one of these fine hotels will take you back in time and most feature impressive restaurants to dine.
 If you are an art lover than some even feature collections of art from the ancient Spanish times.

 A trip to Machu Picchu and Peru is something to cross off the bucket list, so book your trip to Peru today the country is waiting for you with a warm smile and open arms.